nadzinski/nadiawadzinski.github.io/index.md

 * Distributed Systems Architecture.
 I'm the kind of engineer who loves an opportunity to explain eventual consistency, the CAP Theorem, at-least-once delivery, distributed consensus, and more.
-When I got the opportunity to lead a project to redesign my company's http request cycle architecture, we ended up both making the site faster and cutting infrastructure spend in half.
+I've had ownership of production systems with thousands of queries per second and hundreds of thousands of active users.
+When I got the opportunity to lead a project to redesign my company's HTTP request cycle architecture, we ended up both making the site faster and cutting infrastructure spend in half.

 * Performance engineering.
 I love spending time in CPU profilers and looking at database query plans.
-I led an initiative that cut p50 and p95 response times _site wide_ by identifying and fixing our largest performance bottlenecks.
+I led an initiative that cut p50 and p95 response times by 50% across the entire site by identifying and fixing our largest performance bottlenecks.

 * Databases.
 I once taught a 12 week class on database internals and the Django ORM, in which I eventually got pretty good at drawing a B-tree on the whiteboard.
+  Postgres remains my favorite database.

 * Observability and Incident Management.
 One of my favorite hats to wear is my Site Reliability Engineer hat.
 I will happily talk your ear off about the virtues